sciZer0/7/v/README.md

 Surpassing all other blockchains, the Unicorn blockchain unprecedentedly has a lot of innovative ideas.

-Plus, the Vote blockchain unprecedentedly starts with over $100 000,000 people equally owning the blockchain's native token.
+Plus, the Unicorn blockchain unprecedentedly starts with over $100 000,000 people equally owning the blockchain's native token.

 Our vision is that our 3rd milestone is the blockchain's market capitalization of $20 trillion — where the 1st milestone is $50 billion, and 2nd milestone is $1 trillion.

-From the very beginning — from the start of the Vote DAO — each Contributor receives highly-generous Automated-Donations in the native token of the Vote blockchain, about $100,000 per month.
+From the very beginning — from the start of the Vote DAO — each Contributor receives highly-generous Automated-Donations in the native token of the Unicorn blockchain, about $100,000 per month.

-There is a special mechanism (needs to first be implemented) in order for Contributors of the Vote DAO to be, in a pre-programmed way, receiving Automated-Donations in the native token of the Vote blockchain.
+There is a special mechanism (needs to first be implemented) in order for Contributors of the Vote DAO to be, in a pre-programmed way, receiving Automated-Donations in the native token of the Unicorn blockchain.

 On the initial stage, the native token is estimated based at the 1st milestone, the market capitalization of $50 billion.